rubygitflow/authy-devise-demo/README.md

 # Authy Devise Demo

 This is a demo of using [Devise](https://github.com/plataformatec/devise) and [Authy](https://www.twilio.com/docs/authy) together with the [`authy-devise`](https://github.com/twilio/authy-devise) gem to add two factor authentication to a Rails application.
+### Description of the issue being solved in this example.
+You have content on the resource that can only be accessed after a single user identification by phone number.
+During registration, you confirm your phone number by receiving a code from an SMS.
+During subsequent authorizations, you no longer ask the user for a confirmation code.
+If necessary, you still have the option to re-identify the user with two-factor authentication.

 ## Running this demo